Smile (Katy Perry song): Critical reception

+The song received mixed reviews.
 Vulture's Zoe Haylock called the song "empowering", comparing it to Perry's 2013 single "Roar".
 Jason Lipshutz from Billboard, also compared "Smile" to Perry's previous songs "Walking on Air" and "Birthday", both taken from Perry's fourth album, Prism (2013), calling "Smile" the "same sort of dizzy glitter-pop" Perry embraced on Prism.
 In writing for Consequence of Sound, Wren Graves noted the song's positive message, stating that "lyrics [are] overbrimming with warmth and gratitude.
 The song evokes the light at the end of the tunnel".
 Insider's Callie Ahlgrim labelled the song one of the worst of 2020, calling it "unbearably corny" and comparing it to the children's song "Baby Shark".